 – Horseback Safari

 Rise early to head out and catch the wildlife at its best in the dawn light.
-A pair of bright blue macaws swoop overhead and a trio of giant Rheas waddle their way through the endless herds of cattle.
-A herd of snout-nosed cute capybaras will have the younger ones cooing whilst the older ones will play dare devil and see how close they can come to an evil-eyed caiman wallowing on the banks of the river.
-Feral pigs scamper into the scrub and a giant anteater lumbers its way comically between the bushes (they also have giant ants here).
+A herd of snout-nosed cute capybaras will have the younger ones cooing whilst the older ones will play daredevil and see how close they can come to an evil-eyed caiman wallowing on the banks of the river.
+A trio of giant Rheas waddle their way through the endless herds of cattle and a giant anteater lumbers its way comically between the bushes (they also have giant ants here).

-The birds here will impress even the least interested – pink spoonbills flashing their rosy undergirth, herons, egrets and macaws soar above whilst a Southern Screamer reminds parents of the school playground.
+The birds here will impress even the least interested – pink spoonbills flashing their rosy under girth, herons, egrets and bright blue macaws soar above whilst a Southern Screamer reminds parents of the school playground.
 A Jesus bird entertains by walking on water and then, with a huge swoosh, a Jabiru Stork flies in with an impressive display from its gigantic wingspan.

 – Piranha Fishing

 Surely the fishing trip with the most kudos for any child?
 Head out on the river and see how many of these nippers you can catch.
-Their jaws are incredibly fierce-looking, although in reality they do not usually dine out on humans (James Bond was wrong).
-A wonderfully exiting addition to a holiday in Brazil with kids.
-And all the time of course you may catch a glimpse of a jaguar…
+Their jaws are incredibly fierce-looking, although in reality they do not (usually) dine out on humans.
+A wonderfully exiting addition to a holiday in Brazil with the children

 – Kayak Safari

-A favourite activity in Brazil with children is a late afternoon kayak in the Pantanal.
-Capuchin monkeys swing from tree to tree on the riverside, howler monkeys, with their infamous hoot, squabble between themselves.
-A motmot bird (with its definitive paddle tail) defends its nest and pairs of macaws accompany you.
+A favourite activity with the kids in Brazil is a late afternoon kayak in the Pantanal.
+Capuchin monkeys swing from tree to tree on the riverside, and howler monkeys, with their infamous hoot, squabble between themselves.
+A motmot bird defends its nest and pairs of macaws accompany you.
 Keep your eyes peeled for a riverside jaguar and the glint of a caiman eye.
-Just don’t let your hands dangle off the side of the kayak too much…
+Just don’t let your hands dangle off the side of the kayak too much.

 – Night Safari

 Heading off on a night safari brings perhaps the most intense feeling of anticipation from any wildlife experience.
-Torches at the ready, lurch off road into the darkness atop a safari truck.
-The guide shines the powerful light into the undergrowth hoping to catch the eyes of giant anteaters, cuddly capybaras, lurking caiman and crab-eating fox.
+The guide shines the powerful light into the undergrowth hoping to catch the eyes of giant anteaters, capybaras, lurking caiman, and crab-eating fox.
 The eyes and semi-luminous white flanks of the cattle reflect back, looking like something out of a horror movie.

 On a branch overhead, a spectacled owl peers down disapprovingly.
 Fireflies dance around your head and the Southern Cross shines brightly higher above.
-The undergrowth is full of various strange sounds which the guide can easily ‘decode’.
-Back on the road a hundred suicidal frogs leap out and a ‘lump’ of a boa constrictor (much bigger than you think) forces the vehicle to swerve.
-By the river an ocelot is spotted trying to glean some remains of a recent fishing expedition.
+The undergrowth is full of various strange sounds that the guide can easily ‘decode’.
+Back on the road, a hundred suicidal frogs leap out and a boa constrictor forces the vehicle to swerve.
+By the river, an ocelot is spotted trying to glean some remains of a recent fishing expedition.
 And there is always that hope that the eyes shining back at you belong to a jaguar…

 – Hammock Time

-When in the Pantanal you are kept busy on excursions in the early morning and late afternoon, but the middle of the day is spent doing precisely nothing.
+With excursions in the early morning and late afternoon, the middle of the day is spent doing precisely nothing.
 Too hot for animals, one is forced to laze in a hammock or take a dip in a gloriously fresh swimming pool.
-Head for lunch in a wonderfully rustic open-air restaurant or enjoy a mean caipirinha (or for the youngsters, a thirst-quenching acai fruit juice) in the bar.
+Head for lunch in a wonderfully rustic open-air restaurant and enjoy a mean caipirinha (or for the youngsters, a thirst-quenching acai fruit juice) in the bar.
 Purgatory.
 Just watch that mockingbirds don’t steal your homemade pineapple cake.

 4. Bonito

-Translated ‘Bonito’ means pretty.
+‘Bonito’ means pretty.
 Understatement.
-How many superlatives can you throw at this natural paradise of turquoise water, emerald rivers and stunning waterfalls.
-For families who love water, wildlife and fun, Bonito is a must on any holiday to Brazil with children.
-Float down a crystal clear river surrounded by massive fish and even caiman, walk from natural pool to cave to giant sinkhole filled with noisy, brightly coloured macaws or ride the rapids in rubber rings and kayaks.
+How many superlatives can you throw at this natural paradise of turquoise water, emerald rivers and stunning waterfalls?
+For families who love water, wildlife and fun, Bonito is a must on any holiday to Brazil with kids.
+Float down a crystal clear river surrounded by massive fish and even caiman, walk from natural pool to cave to giant sinkhole filled with noisy, brightly coloured macaws, or ride the rapids in rubber rings and kayaks.
 Water, water everywhere…

 Five things to do in Bonito with children